11. Matrices and other arrays#

 qr.Q and qr.R functions.

 Let \(\mathbf{X}\) be an \(n\times m\) data matrix, representing \(n\) points in \(\mathbb{R}^m\), and a vector \(\mathbf{y}\in\mathbb{R}^n\) of the desired outputs corresponding to each input.
-For fitting a linear model \(\mathbf{x}^T \boldsymbol\theta\), where \(\boldsymbol\theta\) is a vector of \(m\) parameters, we can use the method of least squares, which minimises
+For fitting a linear model \(\mathbf{x}^T \boldsymbol\theta\), where \(\boldsymbol\theta\) is a vector of \(m\) parameters, we can use the method of least squares, which minimises:

 It might be shown that if \(\mathbf{X}=\mathbf{Q}\mathbf{R}\), then \(\boldsymbol\theta = \left(\mathbf{X}^T \mathbf{X} \right)^{-1} \mathbf{X}^T \mathbf{y} = \mathbf{R}^{-1}\mathbf{Q}^T\mathbf{y}\), which can conveniently be determined via a call to qr.coef.

-In particular, we can fit a simple linear regression model \(y=ax+b\) by considering \(\mathbf{X} = [x, 1]\) and \(\boldsymbol\theta = [a, b]\), for example (see Figure 11.2):
+In particular, we can fit a simple linear regression model \(y=ax+b\) by considering \(\mathbf{X} = (x, 1)\) and \(\boldsymbol\theta = (a, b)\).
+For instance (see Figure 11.2):

 x <- cars[["speed"]]